cloudsimplus/cloudsimplus-automation/README.md

 **If you are using this work for publishing a paper, please cite our paper above.**

 # Notice
-This is an old version compatible with CloudSim 3 that is not actively maintained anymore.
+This is an old version compatible with CloudSim 4, which is not actively maintained anymore.
 Updates may be performed after you create an [issue ticket](https://github.com/manoelcampos/cloudsim-plus-automation/issues).
 Every issue will be assessed and there is no guarantee that it will be fixed.
 If you would like to contribute to this version, feel free to submit a pull request.

 The active developed version compatible with [CloudSim Plus](http://cloudsimplus.org) is available at the [master branch](https://github.com/manoelcampos/cloudsim-plus-automation).